• Skip to primary navigation

 1. Heat the oil in a pan and fry the pappadam pieces.
 Drain and set aside on a kitchen towel.

-2. If there’s too much oil left, remove some.
-About 1-2 tsp oil is enough for the rest of the preparation.
+2. If there's too much oil left, remove some.
+About 1-2 teaspoon oil is enough for the rest of the preparation.
 Add mustard seeds and urad dal to the hot oil.
 When the mustard seeds pop, add the jeera and the ginger and garlic (crushed together in a pestle and mortar or in a small mixie jar).

 3. When the ginger-garlic paste is fried (about 2 mins), add the curry leaves, chilli powder, and the green chillies along with the coconut.
 Mix well and add the pappadam pieces.